vmware-archive/vinz-clortho/README.md

 ## Usage
 Run `gitlogin.rb <committer-initials>` to add the SSH key corresponding to the committer's initials.
-(Currently, this must be run in the same directory as the `.git-authors` file.)
 The key expiry is set to 12:30 PM if executed before 12:30 PM, 6:00 PM if executed after that but before 6:00 PM, or within 15 minutes if executed after 6:00 PM.